Panzerschrek/U-00DC-Sprache/source/docs/en/function_templates.rst

        FillWithZeros( arr );
    }

-Tempate arguments are deduced based on the provided function arguments.
+Template arguments are deduced basing on the provided function arguments.
-If such deduction is not possible, template arguments may be specified explicitely or at least some of them.
+If such deduction is not possible, template arguments may be specified explicitly or at least some of them.

 .. code-block:: u_spr